10 Unexpected Ways You Never Thought to Use Your Vacuum Cleaner

 Get rid of fleas

 Ditch the harsh chemicals—one study found that using your vacuum cleaner to kill fleas is just as effective.
 For the experiment, researchers planted 100 adult cat fleas (the most common type of flea found on pets, such as cats and dogs) into a tightly woven, kitchen-type carpet.
 Vacuuming the carpet killed an average 96 percent of the fleas.
 Tests on fleas in the larvae and pupae stages were 100 percent successful.
-Here's how to make a natural flea collar for your pet.
+Check out these places you are not vacuuming but should be.

 Keep allergens out of your home